Our Cornerstone: Summer Program

 adjudicators look at these young artists holistically, not just their

 Students do not need to be nominated for GSA.
 Students may choose to apply without permission or nomination from any school official.
-However, a recommendation from a teacher and also an administrator is required with each art form application.
+However, a recommendation from two adults who are not directly related to the student is required with each artform application.

-GSA does not make selections until the Final Round.
+GSA does not make accepted and alternate student selections until after the Final Round auditions/reviews.

 In order to be considered for the Kentucky Governor’s School for the Arts, students must meet the following selection criteria:

-- - Complete the application by January.
+- Complete the application by the due date in January.
 GSA will not consider

 have the option to waive the fee.

-sent to the teacher's and administrator's emails indicated at the
+sent to the recommenders' emails (which are entered by the student at the

 Upon completion of the Summer Program, alumni are qualified for several exclusive benefits.